sv222/cloud-engineer-interview-questions/README.md

 14. Describe Azure Cosmos DB and its global distribution features.
 15. How do you optimize costs in Azure?
 16. What is Azure Logic Apps, and how are workflows created?
-17. Explain the concept of Azure Security Center and its role in security management.
+17. Explain the concept of Microsoft Defender for Cloud (formerly Azure Security Center) and its role in security management.
 18. How do you implement high availability in Azure?
 19. What is Azure CDN (Content Delivery Network), and when is it used?
 20. Describe the benefits of Azure Functions for event-driven applications.